-Licensed loan officers who work as Mortgage Broker Salt Lake City sells mortgages as a career.
+Licensed loan officers who work as mortgage brokers sell mortgages as a career.
 They also advise borrowers on qualifying for a loan.
 However, the borrower is responsible for paying the broker’s fees.

 Licensed loan officers sell mortgages as a career.
 They are hired by financial institutions and brokers.
 Their jobs are not easy.
 They must have excellent communication skills and the ability to build a good rapport with clients.
 They must know how to use technology to aid in the underwriting and closing of loans.
 They must also be able to handle any legal issues that may arise.
 They may be responsible for marketing to pitch potential borrowers.